streetrack/ScanOps/README.md

 vim vars.yaml
 ```
 > - Update the values in `vars.yaml` with your actual AWS and Slack credentials
 > - Keep the sensitive file local.
-Be sure it's listed in `.gitignore` to avoid commiting sensitive info.
+Be sure it's listed in `.gitignore` to avoid committing sensitive info.
 <br>

 **Configure GitHub Secrets for `CI/CD`**: